rywndr/OpenStack_NFTMarketplace/README.md

 - Create auctions where the highest bidder, after a certain period, wins the NFT
 - Make offers on unlisted NFTs
 - Create an open marketplace where any user can list NFTs for sale, like OpenSea.
+- View NFT(s) currently owned by a wallet

 ### Technologies used for the project